 In the States, you can find cheaper car rental agencies using less than pristine vehicles.
 This is true in Greece as well, but they are usually not advertising and the average traveler will not find them.
 What will happen is that, on questioning, your hotel will know of a "cheaper" rental car agency, often one which will come directly to the hotel to sign up renters.
 Be careful in these situations and pay special attention to the pre-rental car inspection -- note down everything.

-Combining Car Rentals and Train Passes in Greece
+Combining Car Rentals and Train Passes

 Getting Extra Insurance